hanrichard/Notebook/aws/aws learning doc/ec2.md

 -  Note you can choose min, max, or desired for a scheduled action.

 - INCORRECT: “EKS with Kubernetes managed infrastructure” is incorrect.
 The EKS service is a managed Kubernetes service that provides a fully-managed control plane so you would not have access to the EC2 instances that the platform runs on.

+- INCORRECT: “AWS Config” is incorrect.
+AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+It is not used for ad-hoc script execution.

+- INCORRECT: “AWS OpsWorks” is incorrect.
+AWS OpsWorks provides instances of managed Puppet and Chef.